codiejay/JurataQuestions/README.md

 # ✨ JurataQuestions ✨
 Hello there,

-In simple terms this application allows a users to send a question and it returns an answer.
+In simple terms this application allows a users to ask questions and it returns answers 🔥.

 Now let's walk through how to run this application locally and how it is set up.